Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

                 └───OAF_back_angry.mp3
 ```

-### Train the Neural Network
+### Training the Neural Network

 1. Check the `/repo/data/processed` folder for files.
 If you're running the training on all four database, there should be 21,721 files/samples labeled like `CRE_0-0_1_0_0_0_0_0.npy`.
+2. Run the script `/repo/src/database_processor/processed_db_stats.py` to remove the samples with 4 and 5 labels.
+There should now be 21,675 samples.
-2. Configure the model parameters in `/repo/src/neural_network/nn_model.py` under the `build_model()` function.
+3. Configure the model parameters in `/repo/src/neural_network/nn_model.py` under the `build_model()` function.
-3. Configure the training parameters under `/repo/src/neural_network/nn_constants.py`.
+4. Configure the training parameters under `/repo/src/neural_network/nn_constants.py`.
 This file lets you control the number of epochs, the batch size, the optimizer and loss, and more.
-4. Run the training script `/repo/src/main.py`.
+5. Run the script `/repo/src/main.py` to train the neural network.
+This script will automagically create the train, validation, and test sets and display the training history.